jundalisay/spblist/content/en/research/blavatsky/doctrine/part-2/section-06.md

 Whence this universal symbol?

 The Egg was incorporated as a sacred sign in the Cosmogony of every people on the earth, and was revered both on account of its form and of its inner mystery.

-From the earliest mental conceptions of man, it has been known as that which represented most successfully the origin and secret of Being.
+From the earliest mental conceptions of man, it has been known as:
+- the best representation the origin and secret of Being

-The gradual development of the imperceptible germ within the closed shell; the inward working, without any apparent outward interference of force, which from a latent nothing produced an active something, needing naught save heat; and which, having gradually evolved into a concrete, living creature, broke its shell, appearing to the outward senses of all as a self-generated and self-created being; all this must have been a standing miracle from the beginning.
+- the gradual development of the imperceptible germ within the closed shell
+- the inward working, without any apparent outward interference of force
+  - from a latent nothing produced an active something, needing only heat

+Having gradually evolved into a concrete, living creature, it broke its shell.
+It appeared to the outward senses as a self-generated and self-created being.

+This must have been a standing miracle from the beginning.

 The Secret Teaching explains the reason for this reverence by the symbolism of the prehistoric races.

 In the beginnings, the “First Cause” had no name.

 Later it was pictured in the fancy of the thinkers as an ever invisible, mysterious Bird that dropped an Egg into Chaos, which Egg became the Universe.

 Hence Brahmâ was called Kâlahansa, the “Swan in [Space and] Time.”

 Becoming the Swan of Eternity, Brahmâ, at the beginning of each Mahâmanvantara, lays a Golden Egg, which typifies the great Circle, or [circle] itself a symbol for the Universe and its spherical bodies.

 A second reason for the Egg having been chosen as the symbolical representation of the Universe, and of our Earth, was its form.

 It was a Circle and a Sphere; and the ovi-form shape of our Globe must have been known from the beginning of symbology, since it was so universally adopted.
 The first manifestation of the Kosmos in the form of an Egg was the most widely diffused belief of Antiquity.

-As Bryant [pg 385]shows,552 it was a symbol adopted among the Greeks, the Syrians, Persians, and Egyptians.
+As Bryant shows,552 it was a symbol adopted among the Greeks, the Syrians, Persians, and Egyptians.
 In the Egyptian Ritual, Seb, the God of Time and of the Earth, is spoken of as having laid an Egg, or the Universe, an “Egg conceived at the hour of the Great One of the Dual Force.”553

 Ra is shown like Brahmâ gestating in the Egg of the Universe.

 The Deceased is “resplendent in the Egg of the Land of Mysteries.”554 For, this is “the Egg to which is given Life among the Gods.”555 “It is the Egg of the great clucking Hen, the Egg of Seb, who issues from it like a hawk.”556

-Among the Greeks the Orphic Egg is described by Aristophanes, and was part of the Dionysiac and other Mysteries, during which the Mundane Egg was consecrated and its significance explained; Porphyry also shows it to be a representation of the world: “Ἑρμηνεύει δὲ τὸ ὠὸν τὸν κόσμον.”
+Among the Greeks the Orphic Egg is described by Aristophanes, and was part of the Dionysiac and other Mysteries, during which the Mundane Egg was consecrated and its significance explained.

+Porphyry also shows it to be a representation of the world: “Ἑρμηνεύει δὲ τὸ ὠὸν τὸν κόσμον.”

 Faber and Bryant have tried to show that the Egg typified the Ark of Noah—a wild belief, unless the latter is accepted as purely allegorical and symbolical.

 It can only have typified the Ark as a synonym of the Moon, the Argha which carries the universal seed of life; but had surely nothing to do with the Ark of the Bible.

-Anyhow, the belief that the Universe existed in the beginning in the shape of an Egg was general.
+The belief that the Universe existed in the beginning in the shape of an Egg was general.
 And as Wilson says:

 A similar account of the first aggregation of the elements in the form of an Egg is given in all the Purânas, with the usual epithet Haima or Hiranya, “golden,” as it occurs in Manu, I. 9.557